tikan/rmock/README.rst

 =======

 The ``rmock`` is library for writing server mocks, with API inspired by `mock <http://www.voidspace.org.uk/python/mock/>`_ package.
-It`s designed to be used in unit and functional testing.
+It`s designed to be used mainly in unit and functional testing.
 A few communication protocols are implemented now, including http, memcache, smtp and pop3.

 Installation